burt202/crud-list/notes.md

 ### To Do

-* update gulp, gulp-util, gulp-rename, marionette
+* update gulp, gulp-util, gulp-rename
-* introduce promises where neccessary
+* tabs indents to spaces
+* initial events